rafaelbro/bsc-flashloan/README.md

 1. Go to the truffle console by typing `truffle console --network testnet`
 2. Instanciate the deployed contract by typing `let instance = await Arbitrage.deployed()` at the console.
 3. Get the account address add to the truffle-config setup by calling `let accounts = await web3.eth.getAccounts()`.
 It will be the first address of the array, so you can get it by calling `accounts[0]`
 4. Call the desired function or call with the necessary arguments.
-Remember that transactions spend some amount of gas, where calls does not use gas to get information from the network
+Remember that transactions spend some amount of gas, where calls does not use gas to get information from the network.
+I.E.
+`instance.startArbitrage('0xec5dcb5dbf4b114c9d0f65bccab49ec54f6a0867', '0x4bdba6b8d6a7eb2838bfc0e1f98b604a5a5f9cfe', 0, 1)`.
+It will execute the arbitrage between DAI and BTC.
+Special point to the fact that 0 DAI is provided, so it will start automatically the FlashLoan.